joaquinmurcia/anki-decks-uam-dgiim/README.md

+**You need to clone the project or download the .zip in order to download the files**

 # anki-decks-uam-dgiim
 A repository with all the Anki Decks I made for studying subjects of the Doble Grado en Ingeniería Informática y Matemáticas at Universidad Autónoma de Madrid